prasadt1/photography-coach-ai-gemini3/ARCHITECTURE.md

 1. **API Key Protection**
    - Never expose in frontend code
    - Use environment variables only
-   - Keys are client-side, but Google API secures them
+   - Keys are client-side, Google API secures them

 2. **Image Privacy**
    - Photos sent directly to Google APIs
-   - We don't store images
-   - No server-side processing
+   - No server-side storage
    - HTTPS for all communication

 3. **User Data**